-All communications between student and instructor or TA is done through the Canvas learning portal and not direct email.
+All communications between student and instructor or TA is done through the Canvas inbox , not direct email.
 Instructors will typically respond to student inquiries within 48 hours.
 Instructors are directed to not communicate directly with parents, guardians or anyone other than the student.
-Parents, legal guardians or emergency contacts listed on the student registration, who have questions about an Advanced Program Online course, instructor or academics should contact the Associate Director, CE Student Experience at risdce@risd.edu or call 401 454-6200.
+Parents, legal guardians or emergency contacts listed on the student registration, who have questions can contact the Associate Director, CE Student & Operational Success at risdce@risd.edu or call 401 454-6200.
 Inquiries are responded to during normal business hours.